Forthcoming events will be posted on this page, and there are some examples of previous events also listed below.

 Gastroenterology for everyone: supporting generalists and specialists, 7th July 2017

 PRUK / RPS proposal writing workshop, 16th & 17th January 2017

 2016 RPS conference:

-The session was entitled “Where do you fall into the unlicensed medicines trap?
-The challenges of unlicensed medicines” and was in conjunction with the RPS, the EMULSION team from the University of Sunderland and UKCPA.
+PRUK led a session entitled ‘Where do you fall into the unlicensed medicines trap?
+The challenges of unlicensed medicines’.
+It was ran in conjunction with the RPS and the EMULSION team from the University of Sunderland (Who received funding from PRUK) and UKCPA.

 2016 UKCPA annual conference:

 In partnership with the UKCPA, PRUK gave a session entitled “Use of unlicensed medicines within primary and secondary care settings: a qualitative study”.

 At the 2016 BOPA annual symposium, PRUK Research Manager Desh Mofidi gave a presentation on how to develop a proposal for the PRUK-BOPA partnership award that launched in January 2016.
 Desh provided an overview on the application process, in addition to the key points that potential applicants should consider before submitting a proposal.